serhmarch/ModbusTools/doc/input/client/client.md

 * `Save As...` - save project in file that defined with standard save dialog.
 Standard file extension for client project is `.pjc`;
 * `Edit...` - open `Project`-dialog to edit current project parameters;
+* `Import Project...` - unites current project with the imported one;
 * `Quit` - ends current application;

 ### Edit